top of page

 3. Governance

-While every organization should already have an AI policy, I recommend creating a subset policy that specifically governs ethical and judicious use of AI for L&D. Consider the fact that with just a subject expert photo, voice and gestures samples, and a narration script, people can now generate video training media without a studio or virtual recording capture session.
-Instead of just contracting with subject experts for copyright of material, now professionals have to consider licensing their likeness and voice for specific use.
+Every organization should have an AI policy, but I recommend creating a subset policy specifically governing the ethical and judicious use of AI for L&D. Consider this: with just a subject expert's photo, voice, gestures, and a narration script, people can generate video training media without needing a studio or virtual recording session.
+This means that professionals must now consider licensing their likeness and voice for specific uses, in addition to contracting with subject experts for copyright of material.

-AI can revolutionize content creation for learning, but it's also important that L&D teams establish an ethical standard and operational structure that will uphold it.
+AI can revolutionize content creation for learning.
+However, it’s crucial for L&D teams to establish ethical standards and operational structures to uphold them.
 When crafting governance in L&D, remember to account for:

 • Content integrity and quality assurance.